How Restaurants should make and care for Tea

 I make a lot of tea in the truck (18 wheeler).
 I can use 2 family sized Lipton tea bags in a 32 or 48 oz cup and still save money over buying tea in the convenience sections or truck stop restaurants.
 I usually buy tea first in the store to get the cup.
 Then I re-use the cup a few times making tea in it.

-For heating water in the truck I use the 12 volt appliances that you find in the truck stops.
+For heating water in the truck, I use the 12-volt appliances that you find in the truck stops.
 One looks like a thermos and one looks more like a coffee pot and is called “smart pot”.
 Be careful with the thermos shaped one.
-With this one you, if you have any common sense, you will know to baby sit it closely.
+With this one you, if you have any common sense, you will know to babysit it closely.
 If it were to tip over or boil dry the truck would burn down.
 I wonder how many trucks have burned up because of this thing.
-However it is relatively fast at boiling water.
+However, it is relatively fast at boiling water.
 That one takes about 10 to 15 minutes to boil 20 oz of water.

 The Smart Pot has a Teflon coated heating element in the bottom of it.
 It will shut off if it boils dry.
 It takes a hair longer to boil water.

-Wal-Mart sells a 120 volt hot water heater that looks like a coffee peculator.
+Wal-Mart sells a 120-volt hot water heater that looks like a coffee peculator.
 It will boil water in near one minute.
 Make sure you idle the truck while using this because of the power it draws.
-Of course you have to have a very good inverter for this one, one that would also support a microwave.
+Of course, you have to have a very good inverter for this one, one that would also support a microwave.

 I, after 8 years of making hot tea in the truck still prefer Lipton Full Brew Tea to any other method.
 The cold brew is the next best option and this is a great product.
 I use it when in a hurry a lot.
 And you can get away with only partially heating the water.
-Its not exactly cold brew.
-Its more like barely warm brew.
+It’s not exactly cold brew.
+It’s more like barely warm brew.
 It will sun brew well.
 And very hot water will make a product with this that is way too strong and bitter.
 Non the less it is much better than instant tea.
 I have used instant tea some in the past.
-I almost have to consider this to be a different drink that somewhat taste like tea.
+I almost have to consider this to be a different drink that somewhat tastes like tea.
 It is better than no tea sometimes.
-And of course it requires no heating at all, can be made with very cold water.
+And of course, it requires no heating at all, can be made with very cold water.
 I like instant coffee for coffee way more than instant tea for tea in comparison.

 If you do bring water to a boil in the truck, then you can sanitize your cup really easily.
 You can get more use out of some cups this way.
-This is also why I love that 120 volt water heater from Wal-Mart.
+This is also why I love that 120-volt water heater from Wal-Mart.
 You can put a 1/2 inch of water in it and it takes like 10 seconds to bring it to a boil.
-This product appears to be extremely safe in regards to fire hazard too.
+This product appears to be extremely safe with regards to fire hazard too.
 Maybe a restaurant would benefit by having one of these on the waitress line.
 The waitress could make boiling water in a few seconds to use in sanitizing the tea machine.